uwec-innovation-labs/energy-dashboard-frontend/api/README.md

 CACHING
-  this is the version i'm implementing caching on. it works, sorta. to clear the redis cache, type redis-cli FLUSHALL in the command line. you'll want to do that after every run if you're developing/testing currently the redis cache keys data by building and dataType. what this means is that if you use new parameters with the same building and data type,
+  this is the version i'm implementing caching on. it works, sorta. to clear the redis cache, type redis-cli FLUSHALL in the command line. you'll want to do that after every run if you're developing/testing the cache stores the stat cards only, not query data. loading will be virtually instant compared to taking several seconds to load
-    the data returned will be based on the old parameters. since the key would be horrendous if i were to include every possible iteration of parameters, i'm going to talk to frontend and see if they can narrow the scope to make this feasible.

 CREATING A QUERY
   the data is currently organized by building name. you must also supply the type of data you want to retrieve